 Student success is measured by student learning.
 Learning is a shared responsibility between the student and the instructor.
-Learning begins with engagement , but how do you know your students are learning?
+Learning begins with engagement , but what is engagement and how do you know your students are learning?

 American Radio Works: http://americanradioworks.publicradio.org/features/tomorrows-college/lectures/